MicrosoftDocs/win32/desktop-src/Controls/tdn-hyperlink-clicked.md

 ---
 title: TDN\_HYPERLINK\_CLICKED notification code
 description: Sent by a task dialog when the user clicks a hyperlink in the task dialog content.
-This notification code is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: 'b769af31-32d0-463e-be15-6abf5dcb425c'
+This notification code is received only through the task dialog callback function, which can be registered using the TaskDialogIndirect method. ms.assetid: b769af31-32d0-463e-be15-6abf5dcb425c
+keywords:
-keywords: ["TDN_HYPERLINK_CLICKED notification code Windows Controls"]
+- TDN_HYPERLINK_CLICKED notification code Windows Controls
 topic_type:
 - apiref
 api_name: